The-Foreigners/The-Foreigners.github.io/_posts/726-1-21-2-The-Library.md

 layout: post
 title: The Library
 ---
-<h3>Looted from the chambers of Moremusk and transfered to the library of Tresendor Manor.</h3>
+Looted from the chambers of Moremusk and transfered to the library of Tresendor Manor.

 __The Rise and Fall of Rhestilor__